gumaerc-testorg/11.337j-spring-2009/content/pages/readings.md

 ### Reading 2: urban design paradigms and policy

-Garde, Ajay. "[Innovations in Urban Design and Urban Form: The Making of Paradigms and the Implications for Public Policy](http://jpe.sagepub.com/cgi/content/abstract/28/1/61)." _Journal of Planning Education and Research_ 28 (2008): 61-72.
+Garde, Ajay. "{{% resource_link "67904125-36f9-49bb-8120-a13dd1612273" "Innovations in Urban Design and Urban Form: The Making of Paradigms and the Implications for Public Policy" %}}." _Journal of Planning Education and Research_ 28 (2008): 61-72.

 {{< tdclose >}}